 Yes!
 A contribution of appreciated securities may create significant tax savings* for you and help you to be more philanthropic than you imagined possible.
 For details, please contact us. *Please consult your own tax advisor/CPA for your unique situation.

-We’re an all-volunteer non-profit that works remotely, even post-covid.
+We’re a mostly volunteer-run non-profit that works remotely, even post-covid.
 So our overhead/operational costs are relatively low.
 That’s how we can guarantee that 90% or more of all donations will go locally towards healthy and thriving forests and parks.

 It will depend on the time of year you donate and how long it takes for us to raise additional funds for the planting project site.
 In general, tree plantings usually will occur during colder/wetter months (November-April) to give tree seedlings optimal conditions for survival.